-When breeding season arrives, this signals to the parrot that it could be time to lay eggs.
+When mating season arrives, this signals to the parrot that it’ could be’s time to produce eggs.

-There are factors in the environment that specifically cause the female parrot’s HPG Axis to release reproductive hormones that initiate egg production.
+There are factors in the environment that specifically cause the female parrot’s HPG Axis to release reproductive hormones that trigger egg production.

 How To Discourage Egg-Laying in Parrots

 Unlike other pets, there’s no straightforward or entirely safe way to spay a pet parrot.

 The right environmental conditions stimulate egg production in all bird species, so parrots are less likely to produce eggs when essential resources are in low supply or living conditions are sub-optimal.

 You can adjust a parrot’s environment, food, resources, and care to discourage egg production.
 This can be achieved by making the following modifications:

 Once parrots have mated and produced offspring, they’re far more likely to mate again.
 To prevent a bonded pair from breeding, they must be separated.

 However, the absence of a male parrot won’t necessarily prevent egg-laying activity.
 Female parrots can still lay unfertilized eggs, even if a male isn’t present.